 Happy New Year!
 Today I have a spread recipe that can use up your leftover black-eyed peas and is healthy enough to fit right in with your resolutions.
 It’s always worth making extra beans just to make this Easy Vegan Black-Eyed Pea Pecan Pate.

-You can use my recipe for slow cooker black-eyed peas, grab a can or look for my Instant Pot recipe Creamy Black-eyed Peas.
+You can use my recipe for slow cooker black-eyed peas, grab a can, or look for my Instant Pot recipe Creamy Black-eyed Peas.
+Any of those will make a perfect pate!

 If you are in a pinch, go ahead and use cooked pinto beans in place of the black-eyed peas.
 I know that they can be hard to find in some areas.
 Same for using walnuts instead of pecans if they are super expensive where you live.